syntex82/WordPress-Node/docs/google-play-listing.md

 ## Full Description (4000 characters max)

-WP Node is a powerful, modern content management system that brings real-time collaboration to your fingertips.
-Whether you're managing a blog, e-commerce store, or online learning platform, WP Node has you covered.
+NodePress is a powerful, modern content management system that brings real-time collaboration to your fingertips.
+Whether you're managing a blog, e-commerce store, or online learning platform, NodePress has you covered.

 🚀 **KEY FEATURES**